Allen-Bradley 1756-OB16E Digital Output Module – ControlLogix 16-Point Spare Part

 Continue The Model Path

-Move from this exact model into the matching brand archive, model-family archive or the wider series directory before sending a final RFQ list.
+Move from this exact model into the matching system hub, brand archive, model-family archive or lifecycle sourcing route before sending a final RFQ list.